 Sell offline and online efficiently with eCommerce tools

 It’s difficult to manage inventory in a brick and mortar store, let alone across multiple online and offline channels.
 There’s an endless list of things you need to do to make your eCommerce business successful, but ensuring you have the proper tools to get your products in front of as many people as possible is high on the list.

 Third party tools are the best place to look for help in moving to an efficient multi-stream sales situation.
 A POS will allow you to have a brick and mortar store, complete with inventory that you can cross sell on-site.
 Channel Management tools let you get your products out to all of those different marketplaces with a single write-up and click.

 A warehouse management system helps you keep track of all your inventory from every sales channel.
 A WMS integrates with all your favorite marketplaces too, so the additional sales are endless.
 SkuVault, for example, can help you manage which quantities go where and will push your inventory to multiple venues, grab the sales, update the inventory, and send corrected inventory numbers out.
-With quality control capabilities you can rest easy knowing correct products are pulled from the shelf, put in the correct box, and shipped to the correct person, every time.
+With quality control capabilities, you can rest easy knowing correct products are shipped to the correct person, every time.